POCUMTUCK STATE OF MIND

 Jack Ahern and the Threshold of Resilience

-Jack Ahern extended the Fábos framework into network resilience theory, reframing landscape projects as operational systems with multiple nodes, multiple pathways, redundancy built in, and performance outcomes measurable.
-His most important contribution is the concept of threshold: resilient systems can absorb significant stress before their essential functions are compromised, and intervention is most efficient before threshold crossings occur.
+Jack Ahern extended the Fábos framework into network resilience theory, reframing landscape projects as operational systems with multiple nodes, multiple pathways, redundancy built in, and performance outcomes measurable over time.
+His most important contribution for this work is the concept of threshold: resilient systems can absorb significant stress before their essential functions are compromised, and intervention is most efficient before threshold crossings occur.
+Identifying where communities sit relative to their resilience thresholds — and intervening before those thresholds are crossed — is precisely what the seven-layer displacement pressure framework developed in this thesis is designed to register.
+The nitrogen ledger is an explicit Ahern-style measurable performance metric: forty to eighty tons of marine-derived nitrogen returned annually to the watershed is the target, and the corridor's health is measured by movement toward it.

 Adjacent Fields That Complete the Lineage

-Leanne Betasamosake Simpson’s framework of land as cultural resurgence informs the design of stone circles as ceremony spaces rather than decorative features.
-Glen Coulthard’s grounded normativity grounds the governance charter’s mandatory THPO consultation obligations.
-Ned Kaufman’s Place, Race, and Story is the direct precedent for the QR network’s deepest interpretive layer, which prioritizes primary documents and community-held memory over official historical interpretation.
+Robin Wall Kimmerer's synthesis of Indigenous knowledge systems and Western ecology — the epistemology of reciprocity — is the intellectual framework for the fish passage program's nutrient restoration logic.
+The salmon do not merely return as a species.
+They restore the metabolic relationship between ocean and watershed that sustained the Three Sisters agricultural system for thousands of years.
+Leanne Betasamosake Simpson's framework of land as cultural resurgence informs the design of stone circles as ceremony spaces rather than decorative features.
+Glen Coulthard's grounded normativity grounds the governance charter's mandatory THPO consultation obligations.
+Ned Kaufman's Place, Race, and Story is the direct precedent for the QR network's deepest interpretive layer, which prioritizes primary documents and community-held memory over official historical interpretation.

 The UMass Lineage and the Personal Orbit